delannoy/lasfm-explorer/README.md

-# lasfm-explorer
+# lastfm-explorer
-Python/Pandas wrapper for lastFM API to explore or export user data
+Python/Pandas wrapper for lastFM API to explore or export user data.